openshift-labs/learn-katacoda/intro-openshift/container-internals-lab-4/01-multi-container-applications.md

 Before we do anything, we need some application images for MySQL and HTTPD/PHP.
 To do this, we are going to build the supply chain again:

-``oc create -f ~/assets/exercise-04/AutomaticSupplyChain.yaml``{{execute}}
+``oc create -f ~/assets/exercise-01-a/AutomaticSupplyChain.yaml``{{execute}}

-Inspect the builds in the web interface.
-The build will start automatically after submitting the yaml file to the Kubernetes API daemon.
-Inspect the actual build by clicking on the "#1" then the "Logs" and "Events" sections.
-Notice how the OpenShift BuildConfigs cause cascading builds to automatically happen and distributes the builds to the cluster.
-Feel free to explore the different sections of the web interfece, especially the "Applications -> Pods" and "Builds -> Builds" sections.
+Watch the builds in the web interface, wait until they finish to begin the next section.
+If you have forgotten since lab 2, then click on "#1" then watch watch "Logs" and "Events" sections:

 * Username: `admin`{{copy}}
 * Password: `admin`{{copy}}